CMB polarization as a tool to constrain the optical properties of the Universe

-where we have made the usual definition $a_{E,L} = - (a_{2,L} + a_{-2,L})/2$ and $a_{B,L} = i (a_{2,L} - a_{-2,L})/2$, $L$ stands for $(\ell,m)$, and, from now on, summation over repeated indices is understood.
-The $\calG$ and $\calH$ kernels contain only geometrical factors (products of Wigner-3j symbols) and the $b$ expansion coefficients at the first and the second orders respectively, and as such do not depend on the other cosmological parameters.
-Their explicit form is given in the supplementary material.\\
+where we have introduced $a_{E,L} = - (a_{2,L} + a_{-2,L})/2$ and $a_{B,L} = i (a_{2,L} - a_{-2,L})/2$, $L$ stands for $(\ell,m)$, and summation over repeated indices is understood.
+The $\calG$ and $\calH$ kernels contain geometrical factors (products of Wigner-$3j$ symbols) and the $b$ expansion coefficients at the first and the second orders respectively, but do not depend on the other cosmological parameters.
+Their explicit form is given in the Supplemental Material.\\